Pro-Medical/Biological Waste Segregation

 Labs that generate animal carcass and parts waste should bag and take waste to an RRF location for disposal.
 For the disposal of human specimen parts obtained from the ASNB Fresh Tissue Lab, in accordance with their program policy, all specimens must be returned to the Fresh Tissue Lab.
 Gross Anatomy Lab wastes will continue to be managed for disposal by the Body Bequeathal program.

-DEHS is striving to stream-line the collection of pathological wastes, such as human and animal parts and specimens, generated by university labs.
-DEHS is working with the Research Resources Facility (RRF) to stream-line the disposal of all non-fixed animal carcasses and parts.
+DEHS stream-lines the collection of pathological wastes, such as human and animal parts and specimens, generated by university labs.
+DEHS is also working with the Comparative Medicine Research Unit (CMRU) to stream-line the disposal of all non-fixed animal carcasses and parts.

 Trace Chemotherapeutic Drugs